Doctor-Scott/launcher/README.md

 #### Contribute a workflow!
 Got a workflow you think is pretty neat or does something cool?

-Check the contributions section of this `README` to get it added to the community submissions!
+Check [contributing](CONTRIBUTING.md) to get it added to the community submissions!

 >Or just print it out and staple it to your wall, you should be proud of that one!